-Uniting forces in health response during the COVID-19 outbreak
+Uniting forces in health response during COVID-19

 As the Corona virus pandemic spreads around the globe, and all health care systems and governments seem to be engulfed with battling COVID-19, we realise it is more important than ever that we don’t lose sight of other existing health issues.
 Considering tuberculosis (TB), COVID-19 is an immense threat: those who suffer from TB are at a greater risk of developing complications and severe illness caused by COVID-19, especially when their TB treatment is interrupted.